kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-40-expose-workload-apigateway.md

 ---------|----------
 APIRULE_NAME | Choose a name for the APIRule CR.
 APIRULE_NAMESPACE | Choose the namespace for the APIRule CR.
-SUBDOMAIN.DOMAIN | The name of your subdomain and domain.
+SUBDOMAIN.DOMAIN | Add the name of your subdomain and domain.
-SERVICE_NAME | The name of the service to be exposed.
+SERVICE_NAME | Add the name of the service to be exposed.
-SERVICE_NAMESPACE | The namespace of the service to be exposed.
+SERVICE_NAMESPACE | Add the namespace of the service to be exposed.
-SERVICE_PORT | The port of the service to be exposed.
+SERVICE_PORT | Add the port of the service to be exposed.
-NAMESPACE/GATEWAY | The namespace and name of the Istio Gateway to be used.
+NAMESPACE/GATEWAY | Add the namespace and name of the Istio Gateway to be used.

 <!-- tabs:end -->

 ### Access Your Workload

-- Send a `GET` request to the HTTPBin Service.
+- Send a `GET` request to the exposed workload:

   ```bash
   curl -ik -X GET https://{SUBDOMAIN}.{DOMAIN_NAME}/ip
   ```
   If successful, the call returns the `200 OK` response code.

-- Send a `POST` request to the HTTPBin Service.
+- Send a `POST` request to the exposed workload:

   ```bash
   curl -ik -X POST https://{SUBDOMAIN}.{DOMAIN_NAME}/post -d "test data"